 When darkness came in the evening it was a place to gather and tell stories; stories about other days, of gun fights, girls, drinking and lifelong dreams.
-Of a policy ( ten cent share Wil to be mad
+Of course a lot of them were lies but that didn't matter.
+They took the cowboy's mind off the hard day's work just completed and made his life a little more exciting